Slideshow: Best and Worst Appetizers

 BEST: Lettuce Wraps

 If you're craving spicy chicken, skip the wings and try lettuce wraps.
 You can make these at home by wrapping diced spicy chicken and vegetables in a lettuce leaf.
 Each wrap has 160 calories and 7 g of fat.
-If you order this appetizer at a restaurant, be sure to share.
-A plate of four wraps has a total of 640 calories, 28 g of fat, and 650 mg sodium.
+If you order this appetizer at a restaurant, share them.
+A plate of four wraps has 640 calories, 28 g of fat, and 650 mg sodium.

 WORST: Chili Cheese Nachos